semickolon/fak/README.md

 Let me know if you're using FAK on a project and I'd be happy to add it here!

 - [MIAO by kilipan](https://github.com/kilipan/miao).
 Drop-in replacement CH552T MCU for the Seeed Studio XIAO series.
+Keeb Supply sells a production version of the Miao, which you can [purchase here](https://keeb.supply/products/miao).
+(Not affiliated/sponsored)
 - [CH552-44, CH552-48 by rgoulter](https://github.com/rgoulter/keyboard-labs#ch552-44-low-budget-hand-solderable-pcb-in-bm40jj40-form-factor).
 Ortholinear keebs built on WeAct board and PCBA'd standalone CH552T.

 # Features